cocotb/cocotb/docs/source/upgrade-2.0.rst

 ==============

 * Remove the :deco:`!cocotb.coroutine` decorator.
-* Add :keyword:`!async` keyword directly before the :keyword:`def` keyword in the function definition.
+* Add :keyword:`async` keyword directly before the :keyword:`def` keyword in the function definition.
 * Replace any ``yield [triggers, ...]`` with :class:`await First(triggers, ...) <cocotb.triggers.First>`.
 * Replace all ``yield``\ s in the function with :keyword:`await`\ s.
 * Remove all imports of the :deco:`!cocotb.coroutine` decorator